geowarin/blog-src/content/post/2019/2019-12-23-javascript-framework-with-spring-backend.md

 ## 2. Embed javascript into the backend

-Another solution is to embed the frontend resources directly in the spring server.
+Another solution is to embed the frontend resources directly inside the spring server, as static resources.
 The advantage is that we have only one web server and everything is on the same host.

 ```kotlin